wangsanity/web-framework/front-end/vue/README.md

 ### Mock data

 Http request is proxied to static json files located in folder public/mock-data.
-Please refer to file proxy.conf.js for detail logic. setTimeout is used to simulate http calls.
+Please refer to file proxy.conf.js for details. setTimeout is used to simulate http calls.
 Please remove it from src/business/base/http-request.service.ts.